kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 (a local proxy over `localhost`, or interfaces injected by a driver).
-I cannot depend on NetworkPolicy enforcement for this guarantee, and at this scale the per-pod network plumbing and IPAM are too much overhead: the pods never use the cluster network, but they still consume IP space, endpoints processing, and setup/teardown time on every sandbox.
+I cannot depend on NetworkPolicy enforcement for this guarantee, and at this scale the per-pod network plumbing and IPAM are too much overhead: the pods never use the default pod network, but they still consume IP space, endpoints processing, and setup/teardown time on every sandbox.

 ### Notes/Constraints/Caveats